This course is aligned with values and principles of the Agile manifesto. In this course, we value

 For details on the content of each session, see the course backlog.

-On-campus sessions: For our on-campus weekend, we’ll meet in room 202 at One Brattle Square, Cambridge, MA 02138.
+On-campus sessions: For our fall semester on-campus weekend, we’ll meet in room 202 at One Brattle Square, Cambridge, MA 02138.

 One way we align with Agile values is by using a course backlog—a learning backlog—rather than a traditional syllabus.
 Our course backlog is the list of topics we plan to cover throughout the semester.
 Each backlog item includes a short description, a list of activities, a suggested reading list, and the date on which we forecast we’ll cover the backlog item.
 The order of topics and dates may change—we’ll adjust the backlog throughout the semester to ensure we’re covering the right topics at the right time.